Bebb-Protocol-and-Apps/PWS/README.md

 access routes like "http://172.30.141.44:3000/#/testroom" (same as on Mainnet) hot reloads with every UI change

+For more detailed notes on running this locally, also see NotesOnLocalDev.md

 Deploy to Mainnet (live IC):
+Ensure that all changes needed for Mainnet deployment have been made (e.g. define HOST in store.ts)

 dfx deploy --network ic --argument "( principal\"$(dfx identity get-principal)\",